rust-lang/rfcs/text/0000-destructuring-assignment.md

 ## Order-of-assignment

+The right-hand side of the assignment is always performed first.
+Then, assignments are performed left-to-right.
+Note that component expressions in the left-hand side may be complex, not simply identifiers, and may require execution to resolve to lvalues.

 In a declaration, each identifier may be bound at most once.
 That is, the following is invalid:

 ```rust
 let (a, a) = (1, 2);
 ```

-For destructuring assignments, we currently permit assignments containing identical identifiers, with assignments performed left-to-right.
+For destructuring assignments, we currently permit assignments containing identical identifiers.
 However, these trigger an "unused assignment" warning.
-Assignments are performed left-to-right.

 ```rust
 (a, a) = (1, 2); // warning: value assigned to `a` is never read